 Photo: The Street Art Blog

-In 2001 you stopped to use spray can and discovered the use of Scotch tape.
+In 2001 you stopped work with spray cans and discovered the use of Scotch tape.
 How was this transition and what fascinated you to give confidence to start using this material?

 Can you tell me about your street art projects, in photography, printing onto the ground, and with compasses?